GetStoreConnect/elegance-theme/README.md

 ## Configuration

-The first step is to download this repository as a `zip` folder and then upload it to your StoreConnect app via the theme importer located in the StoreConnect CMS.
+The first step is to download this repository as a `zip` and then upload it to your StoreConnect app via the theme importer located in the StoreConnect Themes app.

-### Troubleshooter

-If you got an error while importing your theme you should "unzip" your folder and follow these instructions:

-- Ensure that your root directory does not contain any `.git` hidden folders or files
-- Compress it to a zip file
-- Upload it via the theme importer

 ### Recommended Help Articles